Targeting Without Transfers: Examples

-Under this mechanism, each agent can pick between a low amount of their favorite good and a higher amount of an even mixture of the two goods.
-Agents with strong relative preferences between the two goods pick the pure allocations and agents whose preference margins between goods are narrow choose the mixture.
+Under this mechanism, each agent can pick between a low amount of her favorite good and a bundle of the two goods that offers a larger total amount.
+Agents with strong relative preferences between the two goods pick the pure allocations, while those with narrow preference margins choose the bundle.

+To see why this menu is optimal, note that the value distribution, illustrated in Figure \ref{fig:example1}, concentrates its mass on two kinds of agents.
+The first are \emph{common-need} agents, who are close to indifferent about which good they get but have high values for both.
+The second are \emph{specialized-need} agents, who tend to value one good substantially more than the other.
+However, their highest values tend to be lower than those of the common-need agents.
 Here too, all agents with the same relative values $(\tfrac{v_1}{v_1+v_2},\tfrac{v_2}{v_1+v_2})$ receive the same allocation.
 However, agents whose relative values are close together choose the bundle and thus receive higher total allocations.
-Crucially, these agents also tend to have higher \emph{absolute} values $(v_1,v_2)$, and so the use of bundles gives the designer an incentive-compatible way of directing more goods to agents in greater need.
+Since these agents also tend to have higher \emph{absolute} values $(v_1,v_2)$, offering a bundle gives the designer an incentive-compatible way of directing more goods to agents in greater need.
 More generally, doing so can help the designer if relative and absolute values are statistically related.
 In such cases, she can sometimes proxy for high absolute values by offering more attractive options to agents with certain relative preferences.

-Note, however, that the optimal allocation in Example \ref{example:ex2} is not Pareto-efficient.
-Indeed, agents who get the bundle could profitably trade between themselves so that types above and below the 45-degree line in Figure \ref{fg:betterexample} get only the good they prefer.
+Note, however, that the optimal allocation in Example \ref{example:ex2} is not Pareto-efficient among all allocation rules satisfying the supply constraint~\eqref{eq:S}.
+Indeed, agents who receive the bundle could profitably trade among themselves so that types above and below the 45-degree line in Figure~\ref{fg:betterexample} each receive only the good they prefer.\footnote{While the optimal allocation is not Pareto-efficient subject to~\eqref{eq:S} alone, it is Pareto-efficient within the class of allocation rules satisfying both~\eqref{eq:S} and~\eqref{eq:IC}.} This illustrates the designer's tradeoff: bundling reduces allocative efficiency, but helps screen agents by the strength of their relative preferences, allowing scarce resources to be targeted toward those with greater need.